 People who work in the Occupational Therapy field can be credentialed as Occupational Therapists or as Occupational Therapy Assistants (OTA).

-“Occupational therapy is as a profession concerned with promoting health and well being through occupation.
+“Occupational therapy is a profession concerned with promoting health and well being through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
 Occupational therapists achieve this outcome by enabling people to do things that will enhance their ability to participate or by modifying the environment to better support participation.”

-What does it take to be an OT?
+What does it take to be an OT or COTA?

 An occupational therapist completes a 5 or 6-year post-baccalaureate occupational therapy degree.
 An occupational therapy assistant completes a 2-year associate degree program.
 Both must complete a supervised fieldwork program during their studies and pass a national certification exam (NBCOT).

 Many states require continuing education courses to be taken to maintain licensing (state-specific requirements).

 What kind of problems can OT treat?

-Occupational therapy treats any physical or mental problem that interferes with a person’s ability to perform activities of daily living.
+Occupational therapy can treat any physical, emotional, or mental problem that interferes with a person’s ability to perform activities of daily living.

-Therapy can be provided for anyone from young children to older adults.
-Some typical injuries or illnesses are paralysis, injury to a hand, joint disease, injury that limits movement, cognitive impairments, inability to perform personal care tasks, activities of daily living (ADL), and many more.
+Some typical injuries or illnesses that occupational therapy can treat include paralysis, hand injuries, joint disease, limited movement, cognitive impairments, inability to perform personal care tasks and other activities of daily living (ADL), and many more.

 What are the areas of practice for OTs in physical health?

-- Pediatric – in schools, community, inpatient hospital-based child OT.
+- Pediatric – schools, community, hospitals, outpatient clinics.

 - Acute care hospitals